Casserole1805/varient-webdiplo/Tamriel-Diplo-Varient/Resources/Readme.md

-# introduction
-Style and Map for Tamriel varient
+# Style and Map for Tamriel varient